Generic selectors

 Identical (monozygotic) twins have the same genotype and tend to show the same phenotypic traits.
 However, depending on epigenetic effects and environmental factors, there may be changes in the phenotypic patterns of individuals.[9,10] Despite the known effects of functional appliance therapy and camouflage therapy, to the best of our knowledge, there are no studies in the literature on the comparative effects of these treatments in twin patients.
 Therefore, the key question of our study is: “Are the skeletal, dental, or esthetic outcomes of a one-phase camouflage treatment with pre-molar extraction different from a two-phase treatment with functional appliances followed by fixed orthodontic treatment in monozygotic twins?”

-CASE REPORT
+CASE REPORTS

-12-year-old male monozygotic twins presented to the dental clinic with complaints about their anterior teeth.
+A 12-year-old male monozygotic twins presented to the dental clinic with complaints about their anterior teeth.
 Patients were in the pubertal period.
 Intraoral examination revealed that the patients were in the late mixed dentition stage.
-In Patient 1, a Class II relationship was observed in the right and left molars.
+In patient 1, a Class II relationship was observed in the right and left molars.
 In Patient 2, the right molar relationship was Class II, while the left molar relationship was Class III due to the early loss of deciduous tooth number 74.
 Extraoral examination of the patients revealed forward angulation of the lower lip, incompetence of lip seal, and a convex profile.
 Intraoral and extraoral photographs of Patient 1 pre-treatment are shown in [Figure 1], and intraoral and extraoral photographs of Patient 2 pre-treatment are shown in [Figure 2].
 In a panoramic radiological examination of patients, it was observed that there was no tooth germination of tooth number 47.
 Pre-treatment cephalometric measurement values are shown in [Table 1].
 Cephalometrically, their skeletal-facial types were classified as Class II div 1 long-face types (gonial angle, mandibular plane angle, and lower facial elevation were increased).

 Table 1: Lateral cephalometric measurements.

-Variables Patient 1 Patient 2
+variables Patient 1 Patient 2

 Pre-treatment Post-treatment Pre-treatment Post-treatment

-Skeletal Variables
+Skeletal variables

 SNA (°) 74 75.9 74.7 79.5